 Once the new equipment and controls are installed, energy savings will be measured and verified.
 Information related to the verified energy savings will be made available on the Office of Sustainability's website.

-Adopt mechanical, electrical and architectural standards for renovation and new building projects which limit dependency on fossil fuels and promote established sustainable practices by 2020.
+Adopt mechanical, electrical and architectural standard renovation and new building projects which limit depe on fossil fuels and promote established sustainable praby 2020.